It's Open Line Friday, the Rush Limbaugh program on the EIB network.

 Thank you very much.

-Uh couple questions for you.
+A couple questions for you.

-I I think they do.
+Well, I think they do.

-I'm not sure the oil companies do, but a number of uh oil company lobbying groups, oil interest groups do.
+I'm not sure the oil companies do, but a number of oil company lobbying groups, oil interest groups do.

 They're all over the internet.

-Uh and over the course of the I haven't done it recently, but I've gone through what comes out of a barrel of oil uh and who gets what for it.
+And over the course of the, I haven't done it recently, but I've gone through what comes out of a barrel of oil and who gets what for it, how much diesel comes out of a barrel, how much gasoline, depending on the year, how much home heating oil, how much jet fuel.

-Uh, and there's two kinds of jet fuel.
+And there's two kinds of jet fuel.

-Uh those engines need to run very hot.
+Those engines need to run very hot.

 Every barrel of oil gets refined in a whole lot of different ways.

-And then there are charts and graphs on how much profit per gallon of gasoline per gallon of jet fuel that the oil companies get versus the people who sell it, all combined with the amount of taxation.
+And then there are charts and graphs on how much profit per gallon of gasoline, per gallon of jet fuel that the oil companies get versus the people who sell it, all combined with the amount of taxation.

-We have more fun than a human being should be allowed to have, Rushlin Boy and the EIB network last night in Miami.
+We have more fun than a human being should be allowed to have.

-WPLG TV, here is a portion of correspondent Terrell Forney's report on Obama's fundraising visit to Florida.
+WPLG-TV, here is a portion of correspondent Terrell Forney's report on Obama's fundraising visit to Florida.

-This time the Western Diplomat Hotel, where protesters launched their disgust over Florida's delegate debacle, some even pointing the finger at Obama who lost Florida's primary fight.
+And just at A1A in Hollywood, stop tube, this time the Western Diplomat Hotel, where protesters launched their disgust over Florida's delicate debacle, some even pointing the finger at Obama, who lost Florida's primary fight.

-I don't know what he's trying to prove, and he has the audacity to come into our state and take money from the residents, and we don't exist as far as he's concerned.
+And he has the audacity to come into our state and take money from the residents.

-These are Democrats in Florida, South Florida, these are Democrats.
+These are Democrats in Florida, South Florida.

-Every month we hear that Obama raising 31 million, 41 million or what have you.
+Every month we hear that Obama raising $31 million, $41 million, or what have you.

 And this has been the case for how many months now?